hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-sys-services json

-The function for obtaining the list of configured system services.
+This function for obtaining the list of configured system services.

 *******************************************************************